 Bequest to an Existing Fund

 “I give and bequeath (describe gift — dollar amount, percentage, or item) to Rochester Area Community Foundation, Rochester, New York, to add to a permanent endowment fund known as the ______________ Fund.
-I direct that the income from this fund be used for charitable purposes as defined in the fund agreement.”
+I direct that the spendable balance from this fund be used for charitable purposes as defined in the fund agreement.”